MohanadMaher/Vehicle-Detector-and-Counter-GUI/README.md

 # Vehicle-Detector-and-Counter-GUI
-Implemented and designed a GUI that takes an image containing cars, buses, trucks and motorcycles and calssify them as a LMV or HMV
+Implemented and designed a GUI that takes an image containing cars, buses, trucks and motorcycles and calssify and count them as a LMV or HMV.

 Below are snippets of the GUI:
 ________________________________